The Million Dollar Question: What’s the ROI of branding and how is it measure exactly?

-Most of you agree that strong brand is important for the company’s success.
-It boosts sales, reduces marketing costs, attracts talent and free publicity.
+Most of you agree that a strong brand is important for the company’s success.
+It boosts sales, reduces marketing costs, attracts talent and gives free publicity.
 Steve Forbes has even said that “Your brand is the single most important investment you can make in your business”.
 What people think and associate with your brand can either accelerate or hinder the overall growth and performance of your company.
 But how much and to what extent exactly?

-Well the main reason it’s so damn hard to measure is because there isn’t a standardized way.
+Well the main reason it’s so damn hard to measure is because there isn’t a standardised way.
 It involves tangible and intangible factors, so it’s difficult to have an objective standpoint and it requires thinking both qualitatively and quantitatively.

 Building brand awareness helps audiences to recognize, recall, and relate to your business.
-But it’s not only the awareness we want to achieve every time.
+But it’s not only the awareness that we want to achieve every time.
 It means that before you define the metrics you should determine your tangible and intangible branding goals first.

 Tangible factors are quantitative values, such as revenue, profit (or loss), and sales numbers.
 Intangible factors are qualitative values, such as consumer awareness of your brand.
 Acquiring new customers is one of the primary goals of marketers.
 It can also be increasing your brand recall, recognition or your brand, generating direct web traffic, lifting brand conversations etc.